gss-patricia/card-screen/README.md

-This is wrapper screens and card example for mobile view.
+This is a simple wrapper screens and card example for mobile view.
 Use Dev tools to test it!